 Costs & Funding Options: HHW Grants

-, (The Small Business and Household Pollution Prevention Act) will provide 80 percent grants to counties to develop and implement pollution prevention education programs for households and small businesses, even if conducted in the absence of a collection program.
-Previously, such education programs were not eligible for Act 155 grant funding unless they were connected with a collection program.
-It also expands the ability of the department to make 50 percent collection program grants to sponsors other than municipalities, including corporations and trade associations.
+Act 190 of 1996, (The Small Business and Household Pollution Prevention Act) will provide 80 percent grants to counties to develop and implement pollution prevention education programs for households and small businesses, even if conducted in the absence of a collection program.
+It also expands the ability of the department to offer 50 percent reimbursement collection program grants to municipalities and non-profits.
 The department is authorized to appropriate up to $2 million annually from the Act 108 Hazardous Sites Cleanup Act account and the Act 101 Recycling Fund account to carry out the bill's mandates.
 HHW Information Packet

 Small Businesses Participation

-Conditionally Exempt Small Quantity Generators (CESQG's) of hazardous waste may participate in registered HHW Collection Programs, on the same basis as households.
-CESQG's are businesses that generate less than 100 kg (220 lbs.) of total hazardous wastes each month.
+Very Small Quantity Generators (VSQGs) of hazardous waste may participate in registered HHW Collection Programs, on the same basis as households.
+VSQGs are businesses that generate less than 100 kg (220 lbs.) of total hazardous wastes each month.